-Cash awards total $1000.
-Award contributors and recipients will be listed in the exhibition catalog.
+*Award contributors and recipients will also be listed in the exhibition catalog.

-July 17 On-line entry open for submissions
+July 17 On-line entry open for submissions.

-September 25 Deadline for entries
+September 25 Deadline for entries.

 October 11 Notifications are sent by email. contact MFA if you do not receive notice.

-November 23-28 Shipped work and hand-delivered work must arrive at circle Gallery, 18 State circle, Annapolis MD, 21401
+November 23-26 Shipped work and hand-delivered work must arrive at circle Gallery, 18 State circle, Annapolis MD, 21401

-December 1 11-5 p.m.
-First day of exhibition.
+December 1 First day of exhibition.

-December 6 3-5 p.m.
-Reception at Circle Gallery.
-Awards presented at 4:00 p.m.
+December 6 Reception at Circle Gallery from 6-8 p.m. during Midnight Madness.
+Awards presented at 7:00 p.m.

-December 27-28 11 a.m. – 5 p.m.
-Pick up hand-delivered work.
+December 27-28 Pick up hand-delivered work from noon – 4 p.m.
 No early pick up.
 There is a $10 fine for late pick up.